 Important things to consider when opening a gym are:

 Starting a nursery: Rules and regulations

 Childcare is a very sensitive issue.
 So the amount of red tape covering how to open a nursery should come as no surprise.

 Under the Children Act of 1989, anyone providing day care for children under the age of eight that exceeds two hours must be registered with the Office for Standards in Education (Ofsted).
 The registration requirements differ depending on whether you will be running a nursery from your own home or running a nursery from dedicated non-domestic premises – this article assumes you will have dedicated premises.
-For a guide to register to set up a nursery from your home, click here.

 The legal forms you need to complete before registering to open a nursery

 Before you begin the registration process, you need to complete two preliminary stages – a DBS check and a health declaration booklet.
 A DBS check, formerly known as a CRB check, scans your history for prior criminal convictions to ensure you are suitable to look after children, and therefore fit to open a nursery.
 Application fees cost around £50, and you can apply online here.

 The second pre-registration stage requires you to fill in a health declaration booklet, which requires you to detail any health problems and notify Ofsted of any medications you are taking.
 The current health declaration booklet can be found here.